google/xls/docs_src/codegen_options.md

 -   `--separate_lines` causes every subexpression to be emitted on a separate line.
 False by default.
 -   `--multi_proc` causes every proc to be codegen'd.
+-   `max_trace_verbosity` is the maximum verbosity allowed for traces.
+Traces with higher verbosity are stripped from codegen output.
+0 by default.

 ## Format Strings